-Moreover, in recent years, there has been an increasing concern that non-market measures by some emerging countries could present a risk to the foundation of the multilateral trading system, including fair competition and market functions.
-We will make further efforts, including rules-making, to ensure level playing field through various fora such as the WTO, G7, and the Trilateral Meeting of the Japan, U.S. and EU Trade Ministers.
+In recent years, there has been an increasing concern that non-market measures by some emerging countries could present a risk to the foundation of the multilateral trading system, including fair competition and market functions.
+There are scattered cases where unilateral measures are taken to correct such economic imbalances.
+METI will make further efforts to make rules for ensuring level playing field through various fora such as the WTO, G7, and the Trilateral Meeting of the Japan, U.S. and EU Trade Ministers.

-Furthermore, there is an increasing concern about the use of or the threat of the use of economic coercive measures that interferes with legitimate choices of another government.
-Considering such situation, we will enhance cooperation and strengthen coordination with like-minded partners to evaluate, prepare for, deter, and respond to such economic coercive measures.
+Furthermore, there is an increasing concern about economic coercion, which is the use of or the threat of the use of economic coercive measures that interferes with legitimate sovereign choices of another government.
+Considering such situation, METI will enhance cooperation and strengthen coordination with like-minded partners to evaluate, prepare for, deter, and respond to such economic coercive measures.

-The responses to the non-market measures and economic coercion are mentioned in the G7 Trade Ministers' Statement (September 2022, April 2023 and October 2023), G7 Leaders' Statement on Economic Resilience and Economic Security (May 2023), and Joint Declaration Against Trade-Related Economic Coercion and Non-Market Policies and Practices (June 2023).
+The responses to the non-market measures and economic coercion are mentioned in the G7 Trade Ministers' Statement (September 2022, April 2023, October 2023 and July 2024), G7 Leaders' Statement on Economic Resilience and Economic Security (May 2023), G7 Leaders' Communiqué (June 2024), Joint Declaration Against Trade-Related Economic Coercion and Non-Market Policies and Practices (June 2023) and others.

-From this point of view, in addition to the systemic problems mentioned above, METI will prioritize addressing the following cases based on the policies and measures as specified in the 2024 Report.
+From this point of view, in addition to the systemic problems mentioned above, METI will prioritize addressing the following cases based on the policies and measures as specified in the 2025 Report.
 The details of each case are illustrated in the Reference below.